 Residential Treatment Options & Clinical Partnerships For Our Community Members

-Whether you are looking for a sober living home, outpatient treatment or residential substance abuse and mental health treatment in Los Angeles, Riviera Recovery can help provide you with the proper care needed in order to recover.
+Whether you are looking for mental health housing, sober living, outpatient treatment or residential substance abuse and mental health treatment in Los Angeles, Riviera Recovery can help provide you with the proper care needed in order to recover.
 We offer structured mental health housing and have outpatient and treatment options for those who may need a higher level of care.
 While recovery is unique to each individual that walks through the doors of Riviera Recovery in West LA, every client could use clinical support in some capacity.
-Like yin and yang, sober living and intensive outpatient programs work together to create a complete recovery plan.
+Like yin and yang, mental health hosing and intensive outpatient programs work together to create a complete recovery plan.
 Housing helps with changing habits within the environment, clinical helps with changing habits within the mind.
 That is why we are partnered with several treatment programs around LA.